Seafarer Mama (Karen) loves to lose herself in the culinary arts by mixing her storytelling with sharing recipes.

 Nutrition Research Notes

-This coffee latte bears a small amount of nutrients in the form of Vitamins A and C. Cinnamon contains the Vitamin C, along with a smidgeon of calcium and iron.
-It also contains polyphenol, a powerful anti-oxidant.
+This coffee latte bears a small number of nutrients in the form of Vitamins A and C. Cinnamon contains Vitamin C, along with a smidgeon of calcium and iron.
+It also contains polyphenol, a powerful antioxidant.
 Cinnamon has been used for hundreds of years to help keep blood sugar under control for those who manage Type II Diabetes, which is needed to balance all of the decadence contained in the cream.

 Yet coffee has also been found to help lower the risk of developing Type II Diabetes (Harvard School of Public Health study, 2014).

 The heavy cream contains lots of fat and some sugars, but it also contains protein to balance its profile.

 Coffee Loves Company!

 I do recommend preparing a nutritious breakfast full of extra proteins to eat alongside your latte.